Janet C. Long: 2006 campaign

-She replaced Leslie Waters, who had been term limited out, and who declined to run for the District 51 seat in 2008.
+She replaced Leslie Waters, who had been term limited, and who declined to run for the District 51 seat in 2008.

 Long had run unopposed in the Democratic primary.

 Long had resigned her position on the Council in March 2006, saying that it would be a conflict of interest to continue on the council while running for State office.
 She chided Mayor Reeder for remaining as mayor while campaigning.

 At a Seminole Chamber of Commerce luncheon meeting in February 2006, Long identified education, insurance, and affordable housing as top priorities.